 The Foundation: Definitions and Core Concepts

 - Percentage: A percentage is a way of expressing a number as a fraction of 100.
 It is denoted by the symbol "%".
-For example, 50% means 50 out of 100, or 50/100.
+As an example, 50% means 50 out of 100, or 50/100.

 - Fraction: A fraction represents a part of a whole.
 It consists of two parts: the numerator (the number above the fraction bar) and the denominator (the number below the fraction bar).
 The numerator indicates how many parts we have, and the denominator indicates the total number of parts the whole is divided into.
-For example, in the fraction 3/4, 3 is the numerator, and 4 is the denominator.
+Take this: in the fraction 3/4, 3 is the numerator, and 4 is the denominator.

 - Ratio: A ratio compares two quantities.
 It can be expressed in several ways, including fractions, decimals, and percentages.
 The ratio of 1 to 4 can be written as 1:4, 1/4, or 25%.